Concatenated Codes for Multiple Reads of a DNA Sequence: Concatenated Code Design

 First, fix $\alpha, \beta \in \field{\outq}$ and do the following. \begin{enumerate} \item Choose an input vector $\oinffrz = (u_1, u_2) = (0, u_2)$, where $u_2 \in \field{\outq}$ is chosen uniformly at random. \item Calculate $\ocw = (w_1, w_2) = (u_1 + \alpha u_2, \beta u_2)$. \item Pick uniformly at random two APP samples $p(w_1 | \chout)$ and $p(w_2 | \chout)$ under the constraint that these correspond to the values in the vector $\ocw$. \item Calculate $p(u_2 | u_1=0, \chout)$ using the APP samples. \end{enumerate} Consequently, we have that $p(u_2| u_1=0, \chout)$ is a random variable depending only on the auxiliary channel.
 Hence, we can find the best ratio $\nicefrac{\alpha}{\beta}$ via Monte-Carlo simulations by choosing

 where the expectation is taken with respect to the random variable on the auxiliary channel with fixed inner code and channel parameters.

 This optimization is dependent on the choice of the inner code and may vary for different codes.
-In Fig.~\ref{fig:polar-kernel}, the failure rate $\mathbb{E} \left(1- p(u_2| u_1=0, \chout) \right)$ is depicted as a function of the ratio $\nicefrac{\alpha}{\beta}$ for various insertion and deletion probabilities $p_{\I}=p_{\D}=p$ and $\numS=1$.
+In Fig.~\ref{fig:polar-kernel}, the failure rate $\mathbb{E} \left(1- p(u_2| u_1=0, \chout) \right)$ is depicted as a function of the ratio $\nicefrac{\alpha}{\beta}$ for various insertion and deletion probabilities $p_{\I}=p_{\D}=p$, with $p_{\S}=0$ and $\numS=1$.
+We denote the field elements $\alpha, \beta \in \mathbb{F}_{\outq}$ as integers such that their binary transformation corresponds to the coefficients of the respective polynomial representation.
 Since the goal is to find the best kernel selection, i.e., minimize the failure rate over all possible values $p$ for a given inner code, good choices of the kernel parameters for the depicted setup would be $\alpha = 3,5,10,11,12$ while fixing $\beta = 1$.

 Moreover, we determine the frozen positions via a genie-aided rate-one polar code with a fixed inner coding scheme by using Monte-Carlo simulations.